bhishanpdl/jedisim/Readme.md

 # Configuration
 The settings file for jedisim is `physics_settings/template_config.sh`.
 We can change all physics parameter used in jedisim simulation here.
-Here, I used the extension `.sh` for the config file just to make the syntax beautiful, this is not a bash script, we can easily rename it to `config.txt` or anything else.
+Note that, the extension `.sh` for the config file is just to make the syntax beautiful when we open the file in a text editor, it is not a bash script, which can easily renamed be to `config.txt` or anything else.

 # Usage
-First we need to create settings files, psfs and scaled galaxies using scripts a01 to a07.
+First we need to create settings files, psfs and scaled galaxies using scripts `a01` to `a07`.
-Then we can use the script `jedisim.py` to run other scripts a08-a11.
+Then we can use the script `jedisim.py` to run other scripts `a08-a11`.
 ```
 python a01_jedisim_config.py -z 1.5
 # physics_settings: configb.sh, configd.sh, configm.sh, lens.txt